eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

          [Install]
          WantedBy=multi-user.target

    #.
-Configure MLM ports and firewall on the license manager machine
+Configure MLM ports and firewall on the license manager machine.

       - Review the server port (27000) and specify MLM daemon port (53200) at the top of the license file